 A credit file is a data base which holds all information gathered about you or your organisation that is relevant to a credit provider in determining whether you are credit worthy.

 You are entitled to a free copy of your credit report.
-This can be requested from the 2 major credit reporting agencies Veda Advantage and Dunn and Bradstreet.
+This can be requested from the 4 major credit reporting agencies.

 Personal information such as your name, date of birth, driver’s license number, current address and employment.
 Financial information such as overdue accounts, default notices, applications for credit, current credit providers and public and court proceedings that you may have.
 Commercial information such as directorship is also listed.